bluegreen-labs/daymetr/README.md

 [![Build Status](https://travis-ci.org/khufkens/daymetr.svg?branch=master)](https://travis-ci.org/khufkens/daymetr)

-# DaymetR
+# daymetr

-The DaymetR R package provides functions to (batch) download single pixel or gridded [Daymet data](http://daymet.ornl.gov/) (tiled) data directly into your R workspace, or save them as csv/tif files on your computer.
+The **daymetr** R package provides functions to (batch) download single pixel or gridded [daymet data](http://daymet.ornl.gov/) (tiled) data directly into your R workspace, or save them as csv/tif files on your computer.
 Gridded (tiled) data downloads for a region of interest are specified by a top left / bottom right coordinate pair or a single pixel location.

 ## Installation